Hyperwindmill/morphql/README.md

 | **Centralized Logic**  | Keep transformation logic separate and portable.                                            |
 | **Inspectable Code**   | The generated code is readable JavaScript—debug it if needed.                               |
 | **LLM Efficient**      | Constrained DSL reduces token cost and hallucinations compared to generating imperative JS. |

+### What MorphQL is NOT

+To set the right expectations:

+- **Not an iPaaS** — MorphQL doesn't manage connectors, orchestration, or SaaS integrations.
+It's a transformation engine, not a platform.
+- **Not low-code** — There's no drag-and-drop UI.
+You write queries in a DSL designed for developers.
+- **Not for business users** — This is a tool for engineers who need precise control over data shaping.

+If you're looking for a point-and-click integration builder, this isn't it.
+If you need a fast, embeddable transformation engine you can control—keep reading.

 ---